featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

-# Javascript/Typescript Client SDK for FeatureHub
+# Javascript/Typescript SDK for FeatureHub

 ## Overview
 Welcome to the Javascript/Typescript SDK implementation for [FeatureHub.io](https://featurehub.io) - Open source Feature flags management, A/B testing and remote configuration platform.

-Below explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server, Web front-end (e.g. React) or Mobile apps (React Native, Ionic, etc.).
+This documentation covers both [featurehub-javascript-node-sdk](https://www.npmjs.com/packages/featurehub-javascript-node-sdk) and [featurehub-javascript-client-sdk](https://www.npmjs.com/featurehub-javascript-client-sdk) and explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server, Web front-end (e.g. React) or Mobile apps (React Native, Ionic, etc.).

 To control the feature flags from the FeatureHub Admin console, either use our [demo](https://demo.featurehub.io) version for evaluation or install the app using our guide [here](http://docs.featurehub.io/#_installation)

+### **Important Note**

+We have deprecated [FeatureHub Eventsource Javascript SDK](https://www.npmjs.com/package/featurehub-eventsource-sdk) which covers both client (browser) and server (node) applications in favor of splitting it into two separate NPM modules to enable support for additional browser frameworks like Angular and Vue.
+To transition to one of the new NPM modules, follow installation instructions below and change the imports in your code.
+The FeatureHub SDK API hasn't changed so you don't have to reimplement your SDK code.

+## Changelog

+### featurehub-javascript-client-sdk
+#### 1.0.2
+- Documentation updates
+#### 1.0.1
+- Fix regression bug with strategies not being passed correctly and thus not serving the expected feature values
+#### 1.0.0
+- Move from featurehub-eventsource-sdk + featurehub-repository, split out nodejs into its own repository to allow Angular & Vue to use this library.

+### featurehub-javascript-node-sdk
+#### 1.0.2
+- Documentation updates
+#### 1.0.1
+- Symlink readme file from featurehub-javascript-client-sdk

+#### 1.0.0
+- Move from featurehub-eventsource-sdk + featurehub-repository, split out nodejs into its own repository to allow Angular & Vue to use this library.

+## SDK installation

+Run to install the dependency:

+if you are intending to use this SDK with React, Angular and other browser frameworks:

+`npm install featurehub-javascript-client-sdk`

+if you are using NodeJS use

+`npm install featurehub-javascript-node-sdk`

+(and further imports you see below should refer to this node library instead of the client library)

+## Options to get feature updates

 There are 2 ways to request for feature updates via this SDK: